PRO-2684/pay10ad-dumper/README.md

       Enable differential OTA mode (requires --old).
   --old <OLD>
-      Path to the directory containing old partition images (required for --diff). [default: old] --images, -i <IMAGES>
+      Path to the directory containing old partition images (required for --diff). [default: old] --partitions, -i <PARTITIONS>
-      Comma-separated list of partition names to extract (default: all partitions) --threads <THREADS>
+      List of partition names to extract (default: all partitions) --threads <THREADS>
       Number of threads to use for parallel processing.
   --list, -l